 To get the most out of your trade recaps, follow these steps which begin as soon as you are done with your trade:

-- Update your excel sheet / trade journal with the final trade details.
+- Update your trade journal and/or excel sheet with the final trade details.
 Your excel sheet should include everything listed above and ultimately spit out your end profit or loss alongside your % return.
-For those who do not have one or would like an update, feel free to download one of mine.
+For those who do not have one, I definitely recommend our own trade journal software offered here at StockTradingToGo.

 - Pull up a stock chart of the security and take a screenshot with the relevant time frame (day traders should use intraday charts, swing traders daily charts, etc. If you are a long term investor, then perhaps a daily and a weekly chart will be useful (I almost always grab both).

 - Open up your chart in Microsoft paint and draw in any pertinent technical analysis with buy points.
 I put arrows and note exactly where I bought and sold alongside how much of my position (ie 25%, 50%, 100%) so I can visually see a timeline of how the trade played out.

 - Using paint, type in your trade notes.
 Referring to the “Why” above, this is a great place to put this information.
 Some of my recaps will have several paragraphs of notes for example.
 You will not recall your exact thoughts a year from now, so it is important to write down as much as possible when the trade is still fresh.